 Technical Reports have been published for each year of the survey covering the survey methodology, fieldwork outcomes and the questionnaire used.
-This report covers the methodology and fieldwork outcomes for the 2015 survey.
+This report covers the methodology and fieldwork outcomes for the 2017 survey.

-A second technical publication provides details of the survey questionnaire used in 2015.
+A second technical publication provides details of the survey questionnaire used in 2017.
 This includes a variety of information including the question and subsequently produced variable names along with any notes on handling individual questions.

-3 http://www.scotland.gov.uk/shcs
+https://www2.gov.scot/shcs